Andy Milligan

-Andrew Jackson Milligan Jr. (February 12, 1929 – June 3, 1991) was an American playwright, screenwriter, actor, and filmmaker, whose work includes 27 movies made between 1965 and 1988.
+Andrew Jackson Milligan Jr. (February 12, 1929 – June 3, 1991) was an American filmmaker, stage director, actor, and playwright.
 Following a brief acting career, Milligan worked as a stage director in the off-off-Broadway milieu.
 He then turned to filmmaking, starting with an arthouse short but quickly moving to exploitation films.
 His works, all of them low-budget, include a number of horror films and are known for their violence, misanthropy and misogyny.

 Early life

-Andrew Jackson Milligan Jr. was born on February 12, 1929, in St. Paul, Minnesota.
-He was a self-taught filmmaker and was responsible for much of the creative activity on his movies (including cinematography and costume design).
+Milligan was born on February 12, 1929, in St. Paul, Minnesota.
+His father, Andrew Milligan Sr. (February 17, 1894 – October 25, 1985) was a career U.S. Army officer.

-Milligan was an "army brat"; his father, Andrew Milligan Sr. (b.
-February 17, 1894, d.
-October 25, 1985), was an officer in the U.S. Army who served in the military for over 50 years (retiring in the mid-1960s holding the rank of captain).
 The family frequently moved around the country as a result of this.
-Milligan's mother, Marie Gladys Hull (b.
-June 10, 1900, d.
-November 12, 1953), was an overweight alcoholic with severe physical and mental health problems who served as an inspiration for some of Milligan's movie characters.
-Milligan's parents met and married in 1926.
+Milligan's mother, Marie Gladys Hull (June 10, 1900, – November 12, 1953), was an overweight alcoholic with severe physical and mental health problems who served as an inspiration for some of Milligan's movie characters.
 He was close to his father, who affectionately called him 'Junior', but had a troubled relationship with his mother who, according to family members, was both physically and mentally abusive towards all her children as well as her husband.

-Milligan had an older half-brother named Harley LeRoy Hull (b.
-July 10, 1924, d.
-February 17, 1998) and a younger sister named Louise Milligan Howe (b.
-May 27, 1931, d.
-January 2, 2021).
+He had an older half-brother named Harley LeRoy Hull (July 10, 1924 – February 17, 1998) and a younger sister named Louise Milligan Howe (May 27, 1931 – January 2, 2021).

 After finishing high school in 1947, Milligan enlisted in the U.S. Navy, serving for four years.
-After his honorable discharge in 1951 he settled in New York City, where he acted on stage, and opened a dress shop.
+After his honorable discharge in 1951, he moved to New York City, where he acted on stage, and opened a dress shop.
+He was a self-taught filmmaker and was responsible for much of the creative activity on his movies (including cinematography and costume design).